arrowtype/recursive-theme/README.md

-# WIP theme for VS Code
+# Recursive theme for VS Code

 Made to look especially nice with [Recursive Mono](https://github.com/arrowtype/recursive) (or any other code font with nice italics).